eduvpn/documentation/DEPLOY_DEBIAN.md

 If you want to restrict the use of the VPN a bit more than on whether someone has an account or not, e.g. to limit certain profiles to certain (groups of) users, see [ACL](ACL.md).

-## PHP

-Debian's PHP package has some unfortunate defaults that only work for very light usage and in no way for deploys where you expect more than a few users to use the service.

-Modify `/etc/php/7.4/fpm/pool.d/www.conf` (Debian 11) or
-`/etc/php/8.1/fpm/pool.d/www.conf` (Ubuntu 22.04) and change the following settings.
-We'll use the Fedora defaults here:

-    pm = dynamic
-    pm.max_children = 50
-    pm.start_servers = 5
-    pm.min_spare_servers = 5
-    pm.max_spare_servers = 35

-You can tweak those further if needed, but they'll do for some time!
-Restart the PHP service to activate the changes:

-    $ sudo systemctl restart php$(/usr/sbin/phpquery -V)-fpm

 ## Optional